Marianos Argyros: Command in southern Italy

 The Caliph dispatched new forces to Sicily under Ammar ibn Ali al-Kalbi and his brother al-Hasan ibn Ali al-Kalbi.
 In spring/summer 956, the Fatimid fleet clashed with and defeated the Byzantine fleet in two battles in the Straits of Messina, followed by Fatimid raids on the Calabrian coast.
 In the aftermath of these raids, Marianos travelled to the Fatimid court in person, and sought a truce in exchange for the resumption of a payment of tribute and the annual release of prisoners of war taken in the East.
 Al-Mu'izz agreed to these terms, but warfare resumed soon after, when the Byzantine admiral Basil destroyed the mosque built by the Fatimids at Rhegion and raided Termini.
 Marianos therefore returned to the Fatimid court in a second embassy in 957, going first through Sicily, where he apparently delivered to the local Fatimid governor, Ahmad ibn al-Hasan al-Kalbi, the agreed tribute.
 During the reception by al-Mu'izz, Marianos presented a letter by Constantine VII confirming the terms agreed during the first embassy, but this time al-Mu'izz rejected the terms.
-As a result of the breakdown in these negotiations, Constantine VII sent a massive expedition to Italy under admirals Krambeas and Moroleon, while Marianos commanded the land troops.
-The Fatimids, under the Kalbid brothers, al-Hasan and Ammar, were victorious over Marianos, but following the arrival of the Byzantine reinforcements the Fatimid fleet left Calabria, only to suffer a shipwreck on its return to Sicily.
+The Fatimid successes in Calabria had resulted in the outbreak of a revolt among the Byzantines' Lombard and Neapolitan subjects which together with the breakdown of negotiations prompted Constantine VII to send a massive expedition to Italy consisting of troops drawn from the themes of Macedonia and Thrace and a large fleet under admirals Krambeas and Moroleon, with Marianos in overall command.
+(Note: John Wortley places Marianos Argyros' arrival in Italy and Siege of Naples to 955, while Denis Sullivan and Alexander Vasiliev date it to 956, with Vasiliev reasoning that he remained in the region until 958 and participated in operations during that year.
+Ilkka Syvänne places Marianos Argyros' arrival in 958 following the Arabic sources more closely, which explicitly state that the first reinforcing officer dispatched by the Byzantines to Italy was Basil Protokarbos in 957.
+Consequently, there exists no definitive consensus on the dating of these campaigns.)
+The Fatimids, under the Kalbid brothers, al-Hasan and Ammar fought a a sea battle against the Byzantine navy during this expedition, probably with the intention of relieving Naples.
+In the main naval engagement the Fatimids sustained a heavy defeat with Hasan and Ammar forced to retreat.
+On their return to Sicily, the remnants of the Fatimid fleet were struck by a storm and suffered a shipwreck on their return to Sicily.
 Marianos is no longer mentioned in Italy after that, although he may have led a third embassy to al-Mu'izz in September 958, which led to the conclusion of a five-year truce between the two powers.